 The guardian must consult with the person under guardianship and should follow his or her wishes whenever possible.

-If you are a person under guardianship and your rights are being denied, contact us at Vermont Law Help.
-Fill out our form or call us at 1-800-889-2047.
+If you are a person under guardianship and your rights are being denied, contact us.
+Fill out our form and we will call you back.
+Your information will be sent to Legal Services Vermont, which screens requests for help for both Vermont Legal Aid and Legal Services Vermont.
+You can also call us at 1-800-889-2047.